Acummings29/Grad521_DMPcummings_2021/index.md

 # Data standards and metadata

 # Storage and security
-  Every day data will be stored in excel files through automatic sampling so lots of data will be generated.
-Excel files are to be stored on a computer and external hard drive (for safety).
-Models will be built with software python and MATLAB, stored in software, and downloaded and saved to computer/external hard drive.
-For me, there is an important component of saving data and work to my personal laptop as well as using my grad desktop in my office.
-Important breakthroughs in the research will be shared through zoom meetings and email.
-Once a paper is in progress, I think it would be beneficial to have a shared document that each person contributes to; access will be granted through a 2-step authentication and the PI will send out the link to the shared document to the project contributors only.
+  Every day data will be stored in XLSX through automatic sampling so lots of data will be generated.
+Files are to be stored on a computer and external hard drive (for safety).
+Models will be built with software python and MATLAB, stored in GitHub, and downloaded and saved to computer/external hard drive.Important breakthroughs in the research will be shared through zoom meetings and email.
+Once a paper is in progress, a shared Box will be used by all contributors; access will be granted through a 2-step authentication.
 # Access and data sharing
-  All collaborators will have access to necessary materials throughut the project.
-The genome data will eventually be publicly available for use and re-use.
+  All collaborators will have access to necessary materials throughout the project.
+The genome data and metabolic models will be publicly available for use and re-use and will be accessible when a manuscript is published.
+Data is available in the Biological General Repository for Interaction Datasets (BioGRID). data content is distributed through the creative commons international license.
 # Archiving and preservation
+All data will be archived for the lifetime that the manuscript is available online (assume indefinitely).